serinth/generator-go-grpcgw-api/README.md

 - Protocol Buffers
 - CORS enabled with Health Endpoint
 - Configuration values setup with toml files
+- A Helm chart for the Golang service with a sample DB connection secret

 A README on how to use the new microservice is inside the generated code.